zopefoundation/zc.ngi/src/zc/ngi/README.txt

     >>> listener.close()
     >>> zc.ngi.testing.udp(('', 42), "hello")

-For a handler is used if you don't pass a handler:
+A default handler is used if you don't pass a handler:

     >>> listener = zc.ngi.testing.udp_listener(('', 43))
     >>> zc.ngi.testing.udp(('', 43), "hello")